kineticstoolkit/kineticstoolkit_doc/html/_sources/python_using_spyder.md

 in the console before entering `np.mean` in the help browser.
 :::

-Note that you can also get help in the command line, using the `help` function:
+Note that you can also get help from the console, using the `help` function:

 ```{code-cell} ipython3
 import numpy as np